prachimanani01/Google_login_web/README.md

 <br>

-Thank you for checking out the OYO App!
+Thank you for checking out the Google login website!